faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 **2. It shows how Islam unfolded in real life**

 Islam wasn’t revealed all at once — it unfolded gradually, with wisdom, loss, and struggle.
-Seerah gives that timeline an emotional backdrop to Qur’anic verses and ahaadith.
+Seerah gives that timeline and an emotional backdrop to Qur’anic verses and ahaadith.

 **3. It resolves apparent contradictions between sources**